-Global growth outlook steady despite oil fall, stimulus burst: Reuters Poll
+Global growth outlook steady despite oil fall, stimulus burst: Reuters poll

 The outlook for 2016 has only risen by 0.2 percentage points over the same roughly nine-month period to 3.7 percent.

-In the meantime, the dollar has soared over 20 percent against a basket of currencies.
+In the meantime, the dollar has soared over 20 percent against a basket of currencies .DXY.
 Economists singled it out as the biggest threat to growth this year in the United States, which has been leading the global expansion.

 The Federal Reserve appears strongly inclined to raise rates from the zero bound this year, but the latest poll shows that the expected start date keeps slipping as does how high rates are likely to climb over the coming year.
 [ECILT/US]